From Extreme Multi-label to Multi-class: A Hierarchical Approach for Automated ICD-10 Coding Using Phrase-level Attention: Introduction

 This paper embraces a novel approach for automatic ICD coding by turning the extreme multi-label task into a multi-class classification problem with a hierarchical solution.
 Our proposed architecture consists of two standalone models working at different levels.
 The first level model, referred to as the \textit{sentence tagger}, takes all sentences from a clinical report as input and identifies the ones that contain a clinical event or concept relevant to ICD coding.
 Using a Long Short-Term Memory Network (LSTM) architecture, it tags each sentence either as a focus sentence or not.
 If a sentence is tagged as a focus sentence, it is then passed to the second level model, the \textit{ICD classifier}.
 The ICD classifier consists of multiple LSTM networks and a supervised attention mechanism for assigning each focus sentence an appropriate ICD code.
 Finally, we implement an end-to-end pipeline using our two models hierarchically to generate the final codeset for the whole note.

 Our approach relies on sentence-level supervision for the first level to identify focus sentences and word-level supervision for the second level with attention supervision.
-To this end, we collected a large dataset, PAP: \textbf{P}hrase-level coder \textbf{A}nnotation for \textbf{P}athology from a hospital.
+To this end, we collected a large dataset, PAP: \textbf{P}hrase-level coder \textbf{A}nnotation for \textbf{P}athology, from a large medical institution.
 We recruited multiple coders for ICD coding of pathology reports and annotated the corresponding evidence for each assigned ICD code.

 The biggest barrier for the deep learning-based models proposed for automatic ICD coding is their lack of interpretability.
 Our model solves this problem in two ways.
 First, since our sentence tagger operates at the sentence level, we can point at a single sentence as the reason for a particular ICD prediction.
 Second, the supervised attention mechanism further identifies the exact word(s) within a sentence as the prediction reasoning.
 Supervising the attention mechanism with human feedback ensures learning from human coders instead of learning the attention scores unsupervised.